harding/bitcoinops.github.io/_posts/en/newsletters/2023-08-02-newsletter.md

 - [Bitcoin Core #26467][] allows the user to specify which output of a transaction is change in `bumpfee`.
-The wallet deducts value from this output to add fees when creating the replacement transaction.
+The wallet deducts value from this output to add fees when creating the [replacement transaction][topic rbf].
 By default, the wallet attempts to detect a change output automatically and creates a new one if it fails to do so.